 - Line a muffin tin with 12 muffin cases.

-- Put a sieve on top of the mixing bowl and add 250g plain flour, ½ tsp bicarbonate of soda and 1 tsp baking powder.
+- Put a sieve on top of the mixing bowl and add 250g plain flour, ½ teaspoon bicarbonate of soda and 1 teaspoon baking powder.
 Remove the sieve and add 50g ground almonds.
 Gently fold into the mixture.

 - Spoon into the muffin cases then bake in the centre of the oven for 20 minutes or until golden brown and firm to the touch.

 - Remove from the oven, leave in the tin for a few minutes then cool on a wire rack.